bvilayvong/osTicket-Ticket-Lifecycle-Examples/README.md

 <br>
 <img src="https://iili.io/dVhEiL7.png" alt="screenshot-15">
 <br>
-<p>In the assigned To, you can assign the ticket to an agent and write a optional description reason for the assignment. <br>
+<p>In the assigned To, you can assign the ticket to an agent and write an optional description reason for the assignment. <br>
 Click Assign. <br>
-You will receive a check mark icon indicating the ticket assigned to the agent was successful. </p>
+You will receive a checkmark icon indicating the ticket assigned to the agent was successful. </p>
 <br>
 <img src="https://iili.io/dVhEQ1e.png" alt="screenshot-16">
 <br>
-<p>When working with a ticket, checking the appropriate SLA Plan, SEV-A, SEV-B, SEV-C whether it corresponds to its severity level.<br>
+<p>When working with a ticket, check the appropriate SLA Plan, SEV-A, SEV-B, SEV-C whether it corresponds to its severity level.<br>
-If a updated change to SLA Plan is needed.<br>
+If an updated change to SLA Plan is needed.<br>
-There will be a check mark icon indicating the SLA Plan updated successfully.
+There will be a checkmark icon indicating the SLA Plan has been updated successfully.
 </p>
 <br>
 <img src="https://iili.io/dVhEmkx.png" alt="screenshot-17">